CNP Logo CanticaNOVA Publications

 During Ordinary Time in Year B we will highlight passages from the new General Instruction on the Roman Missal (GIRM) that pertain to music during the liturgy.
 The GIRM contains rubrics and instructions (some of them new) for the celebration of the Mass.
 The first section below is a direct quote from the English translation of the document.
 The second section is a commentary on the passage.

-Commentary: Just as there are Scripture readings required by the Church for every Mass that is celebrated, there is also a prescribed Opening Liturgical Song!
-The two books listed in bold above contain these songs.
+Commentary: Just as there are Scripture readings required by the Church for every Mass that is celebrated, there is also a prescribed Entrance Chant!
+The two books listed as hyperlinks above contain these chants.
 Do we ever use them?
 Or are we stuck in the generation that would have us read from "The Velveteen Rabbit" instead of the Bible.
-To be fair, the rubrics do allow us to substitute other songs that are approved (this approval is only now being seriously invetigated by the U.S. bishops).
-But why must we always opt for the substitute (i.e. a hymn) over the antiphon and psalm specified?
-What we have accomplished since the 1970s is to have given the congregation "instant coffee" so exclusively that they no longer have any notion that "brewed coffee" even exists.
+To be fair, the rubrics do allow us to substitute other psalms or chants that are approved.
+But why must we always opt for the substitute over the correct Proper?
+And note that the hynm option really isn't there anymore!
+What we have accomplished since the 1970s is to have given the congregation "instant coffee," or plain hot water, so exclusively that they no longer have any notion that "brewed coffee" even exists.
 How convenient!

 Send website comments or questions to: webmaster@canticanova.com